masterzen/winrm/README.md

 _For a PowerShell script to do what is described below in one go, check [Richard Downer's blog](http://www.frontiertown.co.uk/2011/12/overthere-control-windows-from-java/)_

-On the remote host, open a Command Prompt (not a PowerShell prompt!) using the __Run as Administrator__ option and paste in the following lines:
+On the remote host, a PowerShell prompt, using the __Run as Administrator__ option and paste in the following lines:

 		winrm quickconfig
 		y
-		winrm set winrm/config/service/Auth @{Basic="true"}
+		winrm set winrm/config/service/Auth '@{Basic="true"}'
-		winrm set winrm/config/service @{AllowUnencrypted="true"}
+		winrm set winrm/config/service '@{AllowUnencrypted="true"}'
-		winrm set winrm/config/winrs @{MaxMemoryPerShellMB="1024"}
+		winrm set winrm/config/winrs '@{MaxMemoryPerShellMB="1024"}'

 __N.B.:__ The Windows Firewall needs to be running to run this command.
 See [Microsoft Knowledge Base article #2004640](http://support.microsoft.com/kb/2004640).